The Ultimate Guide to Order Management

 Omnichannel Order Management

 Omnichannel order management processes orders from your website, Amazon, eBay, retail stores, phone sales, and mobile app through a single unified workflow.
-Five channels create 25 coordination points where manual management breaks down.
+Each new channel you add multiplies the coordination points where manual management breaks down.

 Each channel has different requirements.
 Amazon expects same-day processing.
 Your website offers gift wrapping.
 Phone orders need manual payment verification.
 Retail stores require immediate inventory deduction.